ljpatrick/marxpaint/docs/pt_br/README.txt

       Linux Users
       -----------
-        The file you should create is called ".tuxpaintrc" and it should be placed in your home directory.
+        The file you should create is called ".marxpaintrc" and it should be placed in your home directory.
-	(a.k.a. "~/.tuxpaintrc" or "$HOME/.tuxpaintrc")
+	(a.k.a. "~/.marxpaintrc" or "$HOME/.marxpaintrc")

       Windows Users
       -------------
-        The file you should create is called "tuxpaint.cfg" and it should be placed in Tux Paint's folder.
+        The file you should create is called "marxpaint.cfg" and it should be placed in Marx Paint's folder.

     Command-Line Options
     --------------------
-    Options can also be issued on the command-line when you start Tux Paint.
+    Options can also be issued on the command-line when you start Marx Paint.

       --fullscreen
       --nosound